hknio/wasmcov/docs/General.md

 # Code Coverage for WebAssembly

-This is a general overview of the WasmCov WebAssembly coverage generation method.
+This is a general overview of the WasmCov WebAssembly coverage generation method used by [Wasmcov](https://hknio.github.io/wasmcov).
 In 2023, generating WASM coverage reports using LLVM-COV wasn't possible for projects using the WebAssembly VM.
 This document aims to guide projects using the WebAssembly VM in implementing code coverage functionality.

 ## Step 1: Add Coverage Instrumentation To Your WasmCov Binary